-Special Issue "Methodological Innovations and Reflections"
+Special Issue "Methodological Innovations and Reflections-1"

 A special issue of International Journal of Environmental Research and Public Health (ISSN 1660-4601).

-Deadline for manuscript submissions: 31 December 2014
+Deadline for manuscript submissions: closed (31 August 2015)

 Dr. Igor Burstyn

-Dr. Gheorghe Luta
+Dr. George Luta

 Manuscripts should be submitted online at www.mdpi.com by registering and logging in to this website.
 Once you are registered, click here to go to the submission form.
 Manuscripts can be submitted until the deadline.
-Papers will be published continuously (as soon as accepted) and will be listed together on the special issue website.
-Research articles, review articles as well as communications are invited.
+All papers will be peer-reviewed.
+Accepted papers will be published continuously in the journal (as soon as accepted) and will be listed together on the special issue website.
+Research articles, review articles as well as short communications are invited.
 For planned papers, a title and short abstract (about 100 words) can be sent to the Editorial Office for announcement on this website.

 Submitted manuscripts should not have been published previously, nor be under consideration for publication elsewhere (except conference proceedings papers).
-All manuscripts are refereed through a peer-review process.
+All manuscripts are thoroughly refereed through a single-blind peer-review process.
 A guide for authors and other relevant information for submission of manuscripts is available on the Instructions for Authors page.
-International Journal of Environmental Research and Public Health is an international peer-reviewed Open Access monthly journal published by MDPI.
+International Journal of Environmental Research and Public Health is an international peer-reviewed open access monthly journal published by MDPI.